 It seems that we had possibly and accidentally designed an urban planning tool!

-With this in mind we started integrating their feature requests and feedback and made it even more robust for real-time coordination scenarios.
+With this in mind, we started integrating their feature requests and feedback and made it even more robust for real-time coordination scenarios.
 And looking back, Beyond Typicals has long since past the original expectations of what it could be.
-I always believed we would make multiple products beyond Beyond CAD but I didn’t know it would happen so fast nor that it would be something like this.
+I always believed we would make multiple products beyond CAD, but I didn’t know it would happen so fast, nor that it would be something like this.

 Beyond Typicals 2 was launched in November 2022 and continues to improve and gain users as time goes on.